-The Greco-Italian War began on October 28, 1940, when Greek Prime Minister Ioannis Metaxas rejected Italian Fascist leader Benito Mussolini’s ultimatum to allow its troops to transit Greece.
+The Greco-Italian War began on October 28, 1940, when Greek Prime Minister Ioannis Metaxas rejected Italian Fascist leader Benito Mussolini’s ultimatum to allow his troops to transit Greece.

-Upon Metaxas’ refusal, Mussolini’s forces invaded Greece, which is widely considered a huge military miscalculation disaster, as the Greek soldiers kept the Italians back with unbending tenacity.
+Upon Metaxas’ refusal, Mussolini’s forces invaded Greece, which is widely considered a huge disaster of military miscalculation, as the Greek soldiers kept the Italians back with unbending tenacity.